webplatform/docs/css/properties/transform/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|CSS transforms allows elements styled with CSS to be transformed in two-dimensional or three-dimensional space.
+{{Summary_Section|CSS transforms allow elements styled with CSS to be transformed in two-dimensional or three-dimensional space.
 Using this property, elements can be translated, rotated, scaled, and skewed.
 The value list may consist of 2D and/or 3D transform values.}}
 {{CSS Property
 |Initial value=none
 |Applies to=Transformable elements.